 These secondary barriers constitute the innate immune system, present in all living beings, nonspecific, fast-responding and lacking immunological memory.

 The cells that are part of this secondary barrier are:

 - Granulocytes (or polymorphonuclear leukocytes): a type of leukocytes (white blood cells) characterized by having numerous granules in the cytoplasm.
 There are three types of granulocytes:

 - Monocytes: They are a type of agranulocyte white blood cells that circulate in the bloodstream and go to injured tissues, where they become macrophages, which engulf the pathogen and act as antigen-presenting cells.

-- Mast cells or mast cells: cells of the connective tissue that contain granules of histamine and heparin.
+- Mast cells: cells of the connective tissue that contain granules of histamine and heparin.
 They intervene in inflammatory and allergic processes.

 - NK or Natural Killer cells.
 They are a type of lymphocyte that is responsible for destroying cells infected by viruses, cancer cells, and cells from transplanted organs.
 They are not phagocytic cells.

 Arcadian - Traducido por MatNet [Dominio público Dominio], via Wikimedia Commons